amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_decision_strategy.md

+!!! note "Note"
-**Note**: If submission_candidate is empty to this point, and we cannot find anything here, we'll continue with nothing, and the current experiment will most likely be discarded.
+    If submission_candidate is empty to this point, and we cannot find anything here, we'll continue with nothing, and the current experiment will most likely be discarded.